ShizCalev/MGS3-Community-Bugfix-Compilation/README.md

 ### Restored Content:

 - Restored original PS2 controller icons (can be selected via MGSHDFix's config tool.)
 [2011 HDC]
+    - Note: Some hard-coded UI text still utilizes the PS4 controller phrasing, such as the demo theater instructions saying "PRESS TOUCHPAD".
+These will be addressed in an upcoming MGSHDFix update.
 - Restored numerous crosses censored from red to green.
 [2023 MC]
 - Restored removed banana camoflague & various other Snake vs Monkey textures.
+[2011 HDC]
-[2011 HDC] (Note: This still requrie a third party mod to unlock.
-Adding unlocking as part of the CBFC is being looked into.)
+    - Note: Banana camoflague still requires a third party mod to unlock.
+Adding unlocking as part of the CBFC is being looked into.
 - Restored 3 developer ghosts pictures, which were changed to different people / backs of heads.
 [2023 MC]
+- Restored North America / US regional version's Cobra Unit boss namecards, which were utilizing their EU namecards (ie saying "The Pain" instead of "Hornet Soldier - The Pain".)
+[2011 HDC]

 <br>

 ------------

-### Remastered Assests:
+### Remade Assests:

-- Remade multiple textures which were still using the original PS2 texture: [2011 HDC]
+- Remade multiple textures which were still using the original PS2 texture.
+[2011 HDC]
+    - These were remade using edited together mixtures of the original PS2 textures, similar variants of Bluepoint's 2011 HD Collection remastered textures, and the official 2026 High Resolution textures.
       - Snake's face during ending cutscenes.
       - Snake's bloody face during capture cutscenes.
       - Snake's tiger-stripe uniform (both with and without shirt) during ending cutscenes.
       - Snake's naked / shirtless uniform during gameplay.

+- Remade title screen assets, fixing pixelization issues, & restoring the original scaling, copyright symbols, and coloration.
+[2011 HDC]

 <br>